 The next a Citizen,

 And he a Cuckold leading;

-So round about the Room,
+So found about the Room,

-Their Masque they fell a Treading- And fain they would.
+Their Masque they fell a treading-And fain they

+(would.

-The next an Usurer,
+The next an Ulurer,

 Old fat Guts he came grunting;

 The Devil left all care,

-For joy he fell a Jumping- To see him there.
+For joy he felt a Jumping - To see him there.

 And ending then their Masque,

 The Fool his Lord he carries

 Upon his Back in hast,

-No longer there he tarries--But left the place.
+No longer there he tarries-But left the place.